 In conclusion?
 You do not have to stretch as a long-distance runner.
 If you are not doing it or often skip it, you are fine – do not start a static stretching routine.
 Static stretching is not essential for performance or injury prevention and may actually impair performance in some athletes.
 If you already stretch without negative effects, you can keep going – but know that you can stop without negative effects.
 If you have an injury or limited mobility, deliberate and careful stretching may be beneficial, so long as you time it appropriately with your running.

 To combat muscle tightness, you want to foam roll, strength train, and perform dynamic stretches.
-Strength training is particularly effective, as it improves your range of motion while also increasing your muscle elasticity.
+Strength training is particularly effective for runners, as it improves your range of motion while also increasing your muscle elasticity.

 If you do stretch:

 - Do not stretch before a run!